Gaston Essengué

 Gaston Essengué (born October 10, 1983) is a Cameroonian basketball power forward with Club Atletico Quilmes in the Argentina National League.
-He is also a member of the Cameroon national basketball team.
+He is also a member of the Cameroon national team.
 Essengué first attended Compton College and Weatherford College in Texas, where he graduated from in 2005.
 He then transferred to UNLV, from where he graduated in 2007.

-Essengué joined Venados de Mazatlán in 2022.
+Essengué joined Venados de Mazatlán of the CIBACOPA in mid-2022.
+He signed with the Buras de Hermosillo of the Circuito de Baloncesto del Pacífico (CIBAPAC) later that year.

+National team career

+Essengué won a silver medal with the Cameroon national team at AfroBasket 2007.
+Following AfroBasket 2015, where Cameroon finished in ninth place, he retired from the national team.